-After 20 years in the hospital system he joined Three Rivers Medical Centre's predecessor Kaiti Medical Centre in 2007 and became a partner in the team that developed Three Rivers Medical concept.
+After 20 years in the hospital system, Dr. Fergus Aitcheson joined Three Rivers Medical Centre's predecessor, Kaiti Medical Centre, in 2007 and became a partner in the team that developed Three Rivers Medical concept.

-A focus on happy staff is one factor in their ultimate goal of making a measureable improvement to the health of people in the Tairawhiti District, says Fergus.
+A focus on happy staff is one factor in the ultimate goal of making a measurable improvement to the health of people in the Tairawhiti District, says Fergus.
 "Three Rivers Medical’s scale gives staff the ability to foster their interests outside general practice.
-We pride ourselves on our flexibility and our doctors have other interests, whether in things like palliative care, sport or other businesses outside medicine.
-This keeps them fresher, and it creates a really cool supportive environment to work in.”
+We pride ourselves on our flexibility, and our doctors have other interests, whether in things like palliative care, sport, or other businesses outside medicine.
+This keeps them fresher, and it creates a really cool, supportive environment to work in.”

-Fergus’ interest in the health of this region has arisen through deep family connection to it.
+Fergus’s interest in the health of this region has arisen through a deep family connection to it.
 “Gisborne’s my turangawaewae.
-My grandfather came here in the 1880’s and was active in politics, and my grandfather farmed at Tahanga before joining the East Coast-Wellington Mounted Rifles in Gallipoli.
+My grandfather came here in the 1880s and was active in politics, and my grandfather farmed at Tahanga before joining the East Coast-Wellington Mounted Rifles in Gallipoli.
 My mother’s first teaching position was at Kaiti School.”

 As a graduate, Fergus accepted an intern position at Gisborne Hospital in 1986.
 After two years he “left with wife and child ...
 I like the climate, and I like the vibe of the town – it’s tolerant.
 I also love the physical environment – the sunsets, the seasonal changes, the beaches, the fact you can get anywhere in ten minutes.
 I can walk onto one of New Zealand’s top golf courses without waiting, and catch a feed of fish in ten minutes.”